-The functionality of the reference point is to transport RADIUS/DiameterAAA frames:
+The functionality of the reference point is to transport AAA frames:

-- Carrying data for authentication signalling between WLAN UE and 3GPP Network. - Carrying data for authorization signalling between WLAN AN and 3GPP Network. - Enabling the identification of the operator networks amongst which the roaming occurs. - Carrying keying data for the purpose of radio interface integrity protection and encryption. - When such functionality is supported by the WLAN AN, purging a user from the WLAN access for immediate service termination
+- Carrying data for authentication signalling between WLAN UE and 3GPP Network. - Carrying data for authorization signalling between WLAN AN and 3GPP Network.
+These data may include a well-defined identification of the WLAN AN. - Carrying charging signalling per WLAN user. - Enabling the identification of the operator networks amongst which the roaming occurs. - Carrying keying data for the purpose of radio interface integrity protection and encryption. - When such functionality is supported by the WLAN AN, purging a user from the WLAN access for immediate service termination